children playing with toys in the grass

 “It’s just grass.”

-Having the right type of grass can mean the difference between a constant struggle and a consistently lush, green lawn, even with very little maintenance.
-For first-time homeowners, understanding the different grass varieties will allow you to pinpoint what grass would be the best fit for your new lawn.
-For people with already-established lawns, it means learning to keep the grass as green and healthy as possible.
+Choosing the right grass variety can mean the difference between a constant struggle and a consistently lush, green lawn that requires minimal maintenance.
+For first-time homeowners, understanding these grass types is crucial for selecting the best fit for your new lawn.
+For those with established lawns, it means learning how to keep the grass healthy and vibrant.

 Bermuda and Zoysia: What's the Difference?

-Bermuda is one of the most common warm-season grass varieties, often used in golf courses, but also a welcomed addition to residential lawns.
-It features medium to coarse-textured, dark green pointed leaves with a deep root system, which allows it to spread out and form a thick, dense lawn, thus easily out-compete weeds.
+Bermudagrass is one of the most common warm-season grass varieties, widely used in golf courses and residential lawns.
+It features medium to coarse-textured, dark green pointed leaves and has a deep root system that allows it to spread and form a thick, dense lawn, effectively outcompeting weeds.

 READ: What is the Best Fertilizer for Zoysia Grass?